abdulelahxd/reading-notes/class-01.md

 # Designing your web page

 1. it's important to understand who your target audience is, why they would come to your site, what information they want to find and when they are likely to return

 2. Site maps allow you to plan the structure of a site

 3. Wirefrmes allow you to organize the information that will need to go on each page

 4. Design is about communication.
 Visual hierarchy helps visitors understand what you are trying to tell them

 5. You can differentiate between pieces of information using size, color, and style

 6. You can use grouping and similarity to help simplify the information you present

 # JavaScript

-1. ACCESS CONTENT
-You can use JavaScript to select any element, attribute, or text from an
+1. ACCESS CONTENT You can use JavaScript to select any element, attribute, or text from an HTML page.
-HTML page.
 For example:
-• Select the text inside all of the <hl>
-elements on a page
-• Select any elements that have a c 1 ass attribute with a value of note
-• Find out what was entered into a text input whose id attribute has a value of emai1
+Select the text inside all of the <hl> elements on a page Select any elements that have a c1ass attribute with a value of note Find out what was entered into a text input whose id attribute has a value of emai1

-2. MODIFY CONTENT
-You can use JavaScript to add
-elements, attributes, and text to the page, or remove them.
+2. MODIFY CONTENT You can use JavaScript to add elements, attributes, and text to the page, or remove them.
 For example:
-• Add a paragraph of text after the first <hl> element
-• Change the value of c 1 ass
-attributes to trigger new CSS rules for those elements
-• Change the size or position of an
-<i mg> element
+Add a paragraph of text after the first <hl> element Change the value of c1ass attributes to trigger new CSS rules for those elements Change the size or position of an <i mg> element

-3. PROGRAM RULES
-You can specify a set of steps for the browser to follow (like a recipe), which allows it to access or change the content of a page.
+3. PROGRAM RULES You can specify a set of steps for the browser to follow (like a recipe), which allows it to access or change the content of a page.
 For example:
-• A gallery script could check which image a user clicked on and display a larger version of that image.
-• A mortgage calculator could collect values from a fo rm, perform a ca lculation, and display repayments.
-• An animation could check the dimensions of the browser window and move an image to the bottom of the viewable area (also known as the viewport).
+A gallery script could check which image a user clicked on and display a larger version of that image.
+A mortgage calculator could collect values from a fo rm, perform a calculation, and display repayments.
+An animation could check the dimensions of the browser window and move an image to the bottom of the viewable area (also known as the viewport).

-4. REACT TO EVENTS
-You can specify that a script should run when a specific event has occurred.
+4. REACT TO EVENTS You can specify that a script should run when a specific event has occurred.
 For example, it could be run when:
-• A button is pressed
+A button is pressed
-• A link is clicked (or tapped) on
+A link is clicked (or tapped) on
-• A cursor hovers over an element
+A cursor hovers over an element
-• Information is added to a form
+Information is added to a form
-• An interval of time has passed
+An interval of time has passed
-• A web page has finished loading
+A web page has finished loading

 ## What is a script

 1. A script is a series of instructions that the computer can follow in oder to achieve goals